When I was a young lad, the Toronto Maple Leafs won the Stanley Cup so often it was boring. One player who was never boring, however, was Eddie Shack.

 Which foursome had the most fun that afternoon?
 You had to clear a track to get out of the way of Shack, sporting his feathered cowboy hat and handlebar moustache.
 He went careening across the greens in a golf cart with his little doggie — Stanley?– in a carrier in the front and a cooler or five of liquid refreshments in the back.
 The man was “Animal House” with a hockey stick.

 Despite a robust, Keith Richards approach to life, Shack lived to reach the ripe old age of 83 before passing away Friday in Toronto after being diagnosed with cancer.
 Not quite as long a life as Hollywood legend Olivia de Havilland, who died the same day at 104, but then again, she never won even a single Stanley Cup.

-Condolences to Shack’s family and friends and all the kids who watched No. 23 play and thought, maybe, just maybe, I could be an entertainer someday too.
+Condolences to Shack’s family and friends and all the kids who watched No. 23 play and thought, maybe, just maybe, they could someday be an entertainer too.